anabolyc/libesp-sam-tts/README.md

 The voice is formant generated and can be modified by setting things such as speed, pitch, mouth and throat configuration, and even sending in phonetic codes instead of English text.
 See @s-macke's repository for more information.

 ## Cool uses of SAM
-Jan Derogee has used ESP8266SAM to build a complete VIC-20 compatible speech synthesis cartridge that works with BASIC applications.
+Jan Derogee has used ESPSAM to build a complete VIC-20 compatible speech synthesis cartridge that works with BASIC applications.
 It also has a great background on early speech synthesis and a neat construction and demo video.
 Check it out at https://janderogee.com/projects/SerialSpeechSynthesisSAM/SerialSpeechSynthesisSAM.htm

 ## License